ENG517/Procedure/kolskid/p-standomix300-make-pasta.md

 # Making Homemade Pasta
-Homemade pasts is tastier than storebought, and cooks in half the time.
+Homemade pasta is tastier than storebought, and cooks in half the time.
 And the stand'o'mix makes the process a breeze: kneading the dough, rolling it out into a nice, even sheet, and even cutting the noodles!

 ## What You Will Need
 ### Tools